material-components/material-components-android/docs/components/TextField.md

 2\.
 [Outlined text field](#outlined-text-field)

 !["Text field examples of both filled and outlined types, and each type showing both inactive and focused states.
-The filled text fields show a gray background and a darker gray activation indicator that is purple when focused.
+The filled text fields show a grey background and a darker grey activation indicator that is purple when focused.
 The outlined text fields show a clear background and an outline that is purple when focused"](assets/textfields/text-field-generic.png)